 The Sydney Opera House

-You may be able to spot this impressive landmark from above when your Canberra to Sydney flights are landing at Sydney Airport (SYD).
-Recognised around the world, the Opera House is one of the most iconic landmarks in Australia.
+Recognised across the world, the Opera House is one of the most iconic landmarks in Australia.
 It was constructed with white and cream coloured tiles, causing it to shine in the sunlight.
-The different portions of roof were constructed into pointed shell shapes, giving the Opera House a unique and beautiful appearance.
+The different portions of the roof were constructed in pointed shell shapes, giving the Opera House a unique and beautiful appearance.
 Located right on the harbour, the building can be seen from a variety of viewpoints, including the Harbour Bridge, Royal Botanic Gardens, and on ferry rides out of Circular Quay.
 The Opera House officially opened in 1973 and has been holding regular events ever since, including operas, plays, classical music concerts, and comedy shows.
-When you book Canberra to Sydney flights for your holiday, attending a show at the Opera House will help to make your experience extra special.
+When you book Canberra to Sydney cheap flights for your holiday, attending a show at the Opera House will help to make your experience extra special.

 Sydney Harbour Bridge

-Located in eastern Sydney, Bondi Beach is known for its surfing and vibrant cafe and restaurant scene.
-Bondi Beach is the perfect place to lay in the sand or try surfing for the first time.
-Passengers with Canberra to Sydney return flights can also pay a visit to one of the world’s most scenic pools; the famous Bondi Icebergs is an infinity pool perched on the rocks beside Bondi Beach with ocean waves crashing into it.
-After spending some time enjoying the atmosphere of Bondi Beach, you could also make the trek to some other nearby beaches on the Bondi to Coogee coastal walk.
-Follow the 6-kilometre (3.7 mile) path alongside cliffs, beaches, and crashing ocean waves for some incredible views.
-There are plenty of places to take a break along the way as well, including the popular Bronte Beach.
+Located in Sydney’s east, Bondi Beach is known for its surfing and vibrant cafe scene.
+Bondi Beach is the perfect place to laze in the sun or try surfing for the first time.
+Visitors can also pay a visit to one of the world’s most scenic pools; the famous Bondi Icebergs, an infinity pool perched on the rocks beside Bondi Beach.
+After spending some time enjoying the atmosphere of Bondi Beach, you could also make the trek to some other nearby beaches on the Bondi to Coogee Coastal Walk.
+Follow the 6-kilometre path alongside cliffs, beaches, and crashing ocean waves for some incredible views.
+There are plenty of places to take a break along the way too, including the popular Bronte Beach.

 Museum of Contemporary Art

-With a central location between the Sydney Harbour Bridge and the Opera House, the MCA is a must-visit for art-lovers with Canberra to Sydney flights.
+With a central location between the Sydney Harbour Bridge and the Opera House, the Museum of Contemporary Art is a must-visit for art-lovers with Canberra to Sydney flights.
 The museum is free to visit, making it a great option for anyone travelling on a budget.
 Inside the museum, you can view a variety of exhibits that are rotated regularly.
 Exhibits include photographs, sculptures, and paintings with contemporary designs.
 If you would like a snack while visiting the museum, head to the rooftop to visit the cafe.
-While enjoying a coffee, sandwich, or glass of wine, you can sit outside admiring the view of the harbour.
+While enjoying a coffee, sandwich, or glass of wine, you can admire the view of the harbour.

 Royal Botanic Gardens

 East of Sydney’s CBD, you can pay a visit to the expansive Royal Botanic Gardens.
 The park opened in 1816 and has been a favourite among both locals and visitors ever since.
-The gardens cover an area of 30 hectares right on Sydney Harbour.
+The gardens cover 30 hectares right on Sydney Harbour.
 Throughout the Royal Botanic Gardens, there are a variety of beautiful plants and flowers to see.
-There is flora that’s native to the Sydney area, as well as other parts of Australia and other parts of the world.
+There’s native flora from across Australia on show, as well as plants from other parts of the world.
 There are stunning views throughout the gardens, but one spot you can’t miss is Mrs. Macquarie’s Point.
-Overlooking the Opera House and Harbour Bridge, this spot makes the perfect place for an afternoon picnic or a sunset glass of wine when you have tickets to Sydney from Canberra.
+Overlooking the Opera House and Harbour Bridge, this spot makes the perfect place for an afternoon picnic or a sunset glass of wine when you have Canberra to Sydney cheap flights.

 How Much Time to Spend in Sydney

-As the largest city in Australia, you could never run out of things to do when you book Canberra to Sydney flights.
+As the largest city in Australia, it’s hard to run out of things to do when you book Canberra to Sydney flights.
 Even after exploring the city, the options for day trips from Sydney are endless.
 If you are tight on time, a weekend visit to Sydney will give you the opportunity to visit the city’s hot spots.
 Spend your first day exploring the city centre and harbour, then spend a day enjoying Sydney’s beaches and coastal neighbourhoods.
-In order to experience Sydney to the fullest, look into cheap flights to Sydney from Canberra for a week.
-A weeklong visit will allow you to see Sydney and its surrounds without feeling rushed.
+In order to experience Sydney to the fullest, look to stay for a week.
+A weeklong visit will allow you to see Sydney and its surroundings without feeling rushed.
 Take your time exploring the city and beaches, and plan a day trip or two as well.
-Some popular day trip options when you book cheap flights Canberra to Sydney include the Blue Mountains, Royal National Park, and the Hunter Valley.
-Booking flights Canberra to Sydney for a full week will allow you to soak up the atmosphere and culture of the Harbour City.
+Some popular day trip options include the Blue Mountains, the Royal National Park, and the Hunter Valley.
+Choosing to fly from Canberra to Sydney for a full week will allow you to soak up the atmosphere and culture of the Harbour City.